vectordotdev/vector/docs/usage/configuration/sources/vector.md

 `required` `type: string` `example: "0.0.0.0:9000"`

-The TCP address to bind to.
+The TCP address to listen for connections on, or "systemd#N" to use the Nth socket passed by systemd socket activation.

 ### shutdown_timeout_secs